ParsaFaghani/anifilms/README.md

 for this you open 127.0.0.1:8000/admin/ and enter username and password to login in django controlpanel afer login you create a anime
 > [!IMPORTANT]
-> you can change comment and react settings in controlpanel for better look
+> you can change comment and rating settings in controlpanel for better look

 ## ToDo